 Kyle Evans Assistant County Attorney

 Kyle has been an Assistant County Attorney since September 2011.
 He earned a Bachelor of Arts in Business Administration in 2007 from Lindsey Wilson College.
-Kyle Studied law at Florida Coastal School of Law and graduated in May 2010.
+Kyle studied law at Florida Coastal School of Law and graduated with honors in May 2010.
 He was admitted to the Kentucky Bar in October 2010.
 Kyle has served as the Vice-President of the Henderson County Bar Association.

 Ashley Hampton Assistant County Attorney

 Ashley has been a full-time Assistant County Attorney since January 2012.
 He earned a Bachelor of Arts in Business Administration in 2004 from Transylvania University, and earned a Master’s degree in Business Administration in 2006 from the University of Kentucky.
 Herb studied law at Thomas Jefferson School of Law and graduated in May 2010.
 He was admitted to the Kentucky Bar in 2009.
 Before joining the Henderson County Attorney’s Office, Ashley worked for the Department of Public Advocacy for seven years.